 Planning a trip to Europe with your motorhome, campervan or caravan?
-Want to use campsites and are able to travel outside of peak season?
+Want to use campsites and save money on travel outside of peak season?
 Or want to know that you’re staying at a high-quality campsite?
 Then ACSI membership might be perfect for you.
 Here’s a review of ACSI, the options and which might be best for you.

 ACSI is a company which works alongside a network of thousands of campsites across Europe (including the UK).

 It is a Dutch company which was founded in 1965 and wanted to make things easier for people enjoying Europe road trips by bringing campsites in multiple countries together to offer discounts.
 Now, there are around 10,000 campsites in the guide- and more are being added regularly!

 Great question!
 They don’t even have it on their website anymore- they just use ACSI.
 After much digging, I believe it stands for Auto Camper Service International.

 Want to head to Europe with your motorhome?

 Grab your FREE (printable) checklist and discover 25 things you NEED to take with you when you travel in Europe.
 Make your life easier today.

 Ok, honest talk time.
 USING the ACSI services is easy-peasy (we’ll get to that next) but BUYING the card can be a pain in the backside.